Fort Massac Site

 Today, Massac County is a thriving community that cherishes its historical heritage.
 The preservation of Fort Massac State Park has allowed visitors to step back in time and explore the area's fascinating past.
 The county continues to embrace its agricultural roots while also diversifying its economy to include tourism and other industries.

-This timeline provides a condensed summary of the historical journey of Massac County, Illinois.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Massac County, Illinois.